-Compound words do not have to be traditional e.g. black and board - blackboard, but can significant traditional e.g. black and board - blackboard, Development of 11 παν re an unrelated meaning by Often you poppies or thinking skills to s olve the puzzle e.g. pop and pies - Find ten c Write out you don't Reasoning can change at any time without notice we also help children develop active thinking words.
+• e.g. black and board - blackboard,

+but can si Development of 11 Παν ve an unrelated meaning by

+Often you poppies or thinking skills to s olve the puzzle e.g. pop and pies -

+Find ten c Write out you don't Reasoning can change at any time without notice we also help children develop active thinking words.
 (Use each part only once.) th.
+Learn meanings and spellings if se, not a test.

+pepper skills.
+Iess .) over

-Learn meanings and spellings if se, not a test. pepper less over due fort This is an example of a difficult prim off ice min t compound word puzzle that we use. spring rain ı Children are encouraged to persevere and use the clues to help them work through the ate night puzzles.
-We also include anagram and crossword puzzles using words base they have learnt.
-4/ These act as revision as well as 8/ developing thinking skills.
+due fort This is an example of a difficult

+prim off ice min t compound word puzzle that we use.

+spring ı Children are encouraged to persevere and use the clues to help them work through the

+ate night puzzles.

+We also include anagram and crossword puzzles using words base

+they have learnt.
+4/

+These act as revision as well as 8/

+developing thinking skills.
+5/